iliash-git/zegna-luxury-dashboard/README.md

 ## 👤 About

-Built by **[Your Name]** as a Power BI portfolio project.
+Built by Ilisa Habbasov as a Power BI portfolio project.
 I'm Head of Finance at Estro (ecommerce fashion), learning Power BI to deepen my analytics toolkit.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/YOUR_PROFILE/).